Logo

 Returns:

-An 'Observable' whose uncertainties result from the propagation of the uncertainties of the input values 'x' by function 'f'.
+An Observable whose uncertainties result from the propagation of the uncertainties of the input values x by function f.
 If the uncertainties are asymmetric, the parameters of a skew normal distribution are estimated using least-square fitting and are stored to the observable.
 The value and the two uncertainties are the median and the left- (~0.1587) and right-sided (~0.8413) 1-sigma percentiles relative to the median, respectively.
 If the uncertainties are symmetric the observable is assumed to be normally distributed.
 The value and the single uncertainty is then calculated using the mean and the standard deviation of the sampled data.
-If 'full_output' is True, a list of the input samples as well as the output sample are returned along with the observable.
+If full_output is True, a list of the input samples as well as the output sample are returned along with the observable.

 API navigation